vishgm/wine-variety-prediction/README.md

 ## Data
-Please refer the visualization folder : [Data](https://github.com/RepoMan20/wine-variety-prediction/tree/master/Data)
+Please refer the Data folder : [Data](https://github.com/RepoMan20/wine-variety-prediction/tree/master/Data)

 **Please Note: Original Train data (the file 'train.csv' has been zipped into a compressed folder 'train' due to upload file size limitations in Github) **